wpkelso/notes/Internet Protocol Address.md

 aliases:
   - ip
 created: 2025-03-17T14:43
-updated: 2025-03-17T15:33
+updated: 2025-06-02T16:07
 ---

 # Internet Protocol Address

-> [!note]
+## Overview

-> A 32-bit address that is used in all communication with a host on a [[TCP/IP Internet]].
+A 32-bit address that is used in all communication with a host on a [[TCP/IP Internet]].
-> They do not specify an individual machine, but rather a distinct connection to a network.
+They do not specify an individual machine, but rather a distinct connection to a network.
-> Thus, A single physical machine may have multiple IP addresses.
+Thus, a single physical machine may have multiple IP addresses.

 ## Classes